Sdegr/Thesis/README.md

 $ perl tokenizer.perl -l zh -q < dev.zh.txt > dev.zh.tok

-Use above code to obtain (very bad) BLEU scores for Chinese -> English.

-Download the Stanford Segmenter.
-AND use the following code for the chinese files:
+Either download the Stanford Segmenter.
+AND use the following code to tokenize the Chinese files:

 ./segment.sh pku cleandata/test.zh.txt UTF-8 0 > test.zh.tok \
 ./segment.sh pku cleandata/dev.zh.txt UTF-8 0 > dev.zh.tok \
 ./segment.sh pku cleandata/train.zh.txt UTF-8 0 > train.zh.tok

 NOTE: There are three errors in the train.tgt -file.
+If a combination of the \
+Stanford Segmenter (for Chinese) and Moses Tokenizer (for English) is used. \
 This can be solved by tokenizing the train.en file with the mozes tokenizer. \
 After this, search for lines; 12636, 30908 and 39265 and removing these exact lines \
 before STEP 17.
 (I only wrote down the number of the lines after I tokenized so the \